Enjoy spectacular scenery, waterfalls, hiking, boat trips and more in the Norwegian fjords. Here’s your guide to the very best fjords in Norway.

 The fjord is also a photographer's dream thanks to several lookout points on the mountain roads nearby, and others that can be reached by hiking or cycling.

 The fjord was made even more famous around the world thanks to the 2015 disaster movie Bølgen (The Wave), which depicts a scenario whereby a nearby mountain collapses into the fjord causing a tidal wave that destroys Geiranger.

 The scary thing is, the film is based on real events and a very real possibility that it could happen again.

 Don't forget about…

 There are so many more fjords of Norway to explore.
-The Sognefjord, the Nordfjord and the Hjørundfjord are just some of those I didn’t have room to include on this list.
-There are many more!
+This is just a list of my personal favourites.
 Whether you like to kayak, hike or sail by on a ferry, there's a fjord for everyone in Norway.
+Enjoy!